nicrazac/ImageScript/README.md

 To build the executable on Windows, I (basically verbatum besides some name changes) followed the 'Simple App' instructions at this link:

 https://kivy.org/doc/stable/guide/packaging-windows.html

+Kivy (and Python, obviously) is cross platform, but I have not built this for macOS or linux.
+Feel free to branch and/or fork this to make those builds.